JAlcocerT/JAlcocerT/content/blog/selfhost-1125.md

 > Beautiful Open-Source Form Builder

-A static site generator...that can be used to create documentation with Python?!
-Thats **Zensical**
+A static site generator...that can be used to create documentation with Python?

+Thats seems to be **Zensical**!

 * https://github.com/zensical/zensical
   * https://zensical.org/docs/setup/search/